Federal Tax Reform (Public Law 115-97) and SB 1529 (2018)

 Sales factor computation

 For tax years beginning on or after January 1, 2018, any facts related to any affiliated corporation may be used to determine whether a domestic US corporation is part of a unitary consolidated group.
-Currently, Oregon law prevents any facts related to foreign corporations from being used to determine if a domestic US corporation is part of a unitary consolidated group unless tax avoidance or evasion is at issue.
-See SB 30 (2017).
+Previously, Oregon law prevented any facts related to foreign corporations from being used to determine if a domestic US corporation is part of a unitary consolidated group unless tax avoidance or evasion is at issue.
+See ORS 317.705(3)(c).

 Bovine manure tax credit

 The bovine manure tax credit is a new tax credit that equals $3.50 for each wet ton of bovine manure and may only be claimed once for each wet ton of bovine manure.
-The credit is certified by the Oregon Department of Agriculture and applies to tax years beginning January 1, 2018.
-It’s scheduled to sunset on January 1, 2022.
-See Sections 6 through 11 of HB 2066 (2017) for more details.
+The credit is certified by the Oregon Department of Agriculture and applies to tax years beginning on or after January 1, 2018.
+It’s scheduled to sunset for tax years beginning on or after January 1, 2022 (ORS 315.176).

 Tax credit sunsets